-The Judge will likely ask about the jobs you used to do in the past 15 years.
+The Judge will likely ask about any jobs you have had in the past 15 years.
 You won’t be required to memorize dates—the ALJ will have your earnings record on his or her computer.
-You will be expected to explain the physical and mental requirements of each job that you held.
-For example, how much you were required to lift, stand on your feet, walk, as well as any other physical requirements of each job will be relevant to this testimony.
+You will be expected to explain the physical and mental requirements of each job you have held.
+For example, you will be asked how much you were required to lift, stand on your feet, and walk.
+Other physical requirements of each job will also be relevant to this testimony.
 The Judge may ask whether or not advanced training was required, whether or not you worked around co-workers or the general public, and how long the training period lasted.
 The Judge will also ask what physical and mental difficulties, if any, you had at each position.
 Part of the Judge’s task is determining whether or not you can still do any of the work you’ve done in the last 15 years.
 For that reason, a good description of past work is required.